weberc2/blog/posts/just-make-your-own-language.md

       languages" as though that is somehow not incumbent in referring to them by different names. 🙃

+[^2]: And to really bring things full circle, *my preferred language*'s
+      community has *its own foibles*!
+Programming language communities have evolved quite a lot over the intervening decades, but human nature remains a potent force.

-[^2]: Please note that my optimism about they hypothetical decrease in toxicity
+[^3]: Please note that my optimism about they hypothetical decrease in toxicity
       in the C and C++ communities is not the same thing as reveling in a hypothetical decline in either language's market share or some such thing.